dasenath/Alcohol-Consumption-Analysis/README.md

 1. Merged related classes to create a binary classification problem - Classifying if the patient consumed alcohol yesterday or not.
 2. Used SMOTE technique to oversample the data of the minority class.
 3. Used class weight balancing technique while training the SVM model.
-4. Compared the results for the two balancing technique combinations (Figure 1).
+4. Compared the results for the two balancing technique combinations.

 **_Issue 2:_**